Aayush786-21/qr_attendance/README.md

-so in the "added new code commit" i have done the general qr generation. and stored it in attendance.db in the "phase 2" i am trying to build a login page of different personnel "students", "teachers" and "admin" phase 3 i am trying to build login page for only admin.. phase 4 just more trying and getting frustrated right now
+so in the "added new code commit" i have done the general qr generation. and stored it in attendance.db in the "phase 2" i am trying to build a login page of different personnel "students", "teachers" and "admin" phase 3 i am trying to build login page for only admin.. phase 4 just more trying and getting frustrated right now but i made docker file and tried to deploy this system through docker.. which went well.